Topics

 The list below is not comprehensive, but could be a good starting point when you plan your garden:

-1. Three Sisters Gardening technique is done in mounds.
+- The three Sisters Gardening method is done in mounds.
 The mounds should be a pretty good size, about 12 to 18 inches tall.
+It also helps to think of this as a grouping method instead of long rows.

-3. After the corn sprouts and has a pretty good start of at least 6 inches, you can plant the pole beans and butternut squash.
-The placing of the beans is about the same 6 inches from the corn, then the squash can be planted around the base of the mound.
-Recommended numbers for the pole beans is the same number as the corn, but the squash only needs about 4 seeds.
+- Plant the beans and squash next.
+After the corn sprouts and has a pretty good start of at least 6 inches, you can plant the pole beans and butternut squash.
+The beans can be planted about 6 inches from the corn, and then the squash can be planted around the base of the mound.
+Recommended numbers for the pole beans is the same number as the corn, but for the squash you only need about 4 seeds.
 All of these seeds are assumed to be planted in higher numbers than actual plants are expected to grow.

-4. Water your garden in similar fashion to all vegetables.
-About one inch per week.
-For more on watering, check out our post about watering.
+- Water your garden.
+You will water your corn, squash, and beans in a similar fashion to all vegetables.
+They will need about one inch of water per week.
+For more tips on watering, check out our post about watering.

-5. Weed your garden, maintain your garden, help move vines or encourage the pole beans as they start their climb.3 As your plants start to grow, you will get more accustomed to making changes and figuring out what the best options are for your region, your garden, and your plants.
+- Weed your garden.
+Maintain your garden, help move vines, or encourage the pole beans as they start their climb.
+As your plants start to grow, you will get more accustomed to making changes and figuring out the best options for your region, your garden, and your plants.

 Ready to get started?